 The Friends of Brompton Cemetery work to preserve this remarkable site as a model of an historic cemetery with an active role in modern society.
 We help to restore and maintain the cemetery’s buildings, monuments and landscape, and encourage their full use by those sympathetic to the importance, beauty, heritage and fragility of this significant cemetery.
 We offer visitors Sunday afternoon tours, guidebooks, maps and postcards.

-Please Note that the Friends office will be situated in a Portacabin outside the Chapel from Monday 8th February, 2016 while the South Lodge is refurbished.
-We expect to be in the portacabin for at least a year before moving to new offices in the North Lodge.
+Please Note that the Friends office will be situated in a Portakabin outside the Chapel during 2017, while the South Lodge is refurbished.
+We will occupy the Portakabin until December 2017 when our new accommodation at the North Lodge will be complete.
 Contact numbers remain the same and any further changes will be posted on the website.

 Brompton Cemetery covers 39 acres (16 hectares) within the Royal Borough of Kensington and Chelsea, in West London.
 The walled site has gates and lodges on Old Brompton Road to the north, and Fulham Road to the south.
 The tracks of the District Line run to the west, and Finborough and Ifield Roads to the east.

-It is managed by The Royal Parks, under contract from the Secretary of State for Culture, Media and Sport, and is thus Britain’s only Crown Cemetery.
+It is managed by The Royal Parks, under contract from the Secretary of State for Culture, Media and Sport.

-The cemetery is usually open from dusk until dawn daily; it is closed on Christmas Day, Boxing Day and New Year’s Day.
+The cemetery is usually open from 0700 to 16.00 in winter moving in steps to 20.00 in summer.
 Our opening hours are available on the Royal Parks website.

 Parking is available on-site for grave grant holders only.